A. Paul proves he was sincere and not a charlatan.

 i.
 Who killed . . . the Lord Jesus: Here Paul wrote that his own countrymen (the Judeans) had killed . . . the Lord Jesus.
 But Paul knew well that the Jews of Judea were not the only ones responsible for the murder of Jesus.
 The Romans had their full share of guilt, so both Jew and Gentile were guilty.

 c.
-And they do not please God and are contrary to all men: Paul also comforted them with the awareness that they were right, that they are the ones pleasing God.
+And they do not please God and are contrary to all men: Paul also comforted the Thessalonian Christians with the awareness that they were right, that they are the ones pleasing God.
 This was necessary assurance because they were persecuted by religious people, and might wonder if these other religious people were in fact right before God in their persecuting.

 d.
 Forbidding us to speak to the Gentiles that they may be saved, so as always to fill up the measure of their sins: Here Paul revealed what offended the religious persecutors of the Thessalonians so much.
 They were outraged that Gentiles could be saved without first becoming Jews.
 This exclusive attitude filled up the measure of their sins.